 Rick Sterling: In the West, there's basically non-stop demonization of Russia and President Putin, I'm sad to say…Just about any accusation can be made, and it will not be looked into, or it will not be considered what's the evidence to back that up.
 So we're seeing really an abandonment of due process in legal proceedings; that's really sad, [and] needs to be countered.

-Rick Sterling: Well they don't want to get on with it, because Mr. Putin has led the transformation of Russia from a very weak position to a position of greater economic stability at home, and into a position where it's supporting other governments around the world and actually supporting international law.
+Rick Sterling: Well they don't want to get on with it, because Mr Putin has led the transformation of Russia from a very weak position to a position of greater economic stability at home, and into a position where it's supporting other governments around the world and actually supporting international law.
 And that's what's really at stake here: The question is whether there is one superpower that dominates the world, that is, the United States.

 That's what we've seen happen in Syria.
-To its credit, Russia has come and in keeping with international law, has aided the Syrian government in standing up in self-defense, and that's what's really enraged the US elite or the neoconservatives – the war hawks in the United States.
+To its credit, Russia has come and in keeping with international law, has aided the Syrian government in standing up in self-defence, and that's what's really enraged the US elite or the neoconservatives – the war hawks in the United States.
 And I think that's what's really behind the demonization of Vladimir Putin and Russia right now.

 Sputnik: What's your prognosis regarding the development of Russia-US ties, especially amid this Skripal case?